 Some may know Carl Hunter as a member of The Farm, a band from very much back in the day (‘Groovy Train’ reached #6 in 1990).
 Some as a screenwriter, graphic designer, photographer and short filmmaker.
 Most of our Film, Media and Television students just know him as Carl, one of their lecturers.

 But he now has one more string to his bow after debuting as a fully-fledged feature film director in 2020.
-Sometimes Always Never tells the tale of Alan, a Scrabble-obsessed tailor played by Bill Nighy, whose eldest son stormed out of the family home after a particularly heated game of Scrabble ten years earlier, never to return.
-Alan must repair the relationship with his youngest son Peter, before they can finally move on.
+Sometimes Always Never tells the tale of Alan, a Scrabble-obsessed tailor played by Bill Nighy, whose eldest child stormed out of the family home after a particularly heated game of Scrabble ten years earlier, never to return.
+Alan must repair the relationship with his youngest child Peter, before they can finally move on.

 The film was originally entitled Triple Word Score, but Carl didn’t want the film to be referred to as ‘The Scrabble Film’, because it’s about family, loss and reconciliation.
 But funny, in a way that echoes Bill Forsyth, director of Gregory’s Girl and Local Hero, and one of Carl’s own heroes: “He saw working class people…as people.”
 Writers, however, still refer to it as ‘the Scrabble drama’ – “so I got that wrong,” laughs Carl.

 And if you’re wondering about the title, Carl explains: